A general Cayley correspondence and higher Teichm\"uller spaces: Introduction

 which is $+\Id$ on the trivial $\fsl_2\C$-representation, $-\Id$ on the nonzero highest weight spaces and $-\Id$ on $f$ (see \S \ref{subsec: nilpotents and sl2 triples} for details).
 We call the $\fsl_2$-triple $\{f,h,e\}\subset\fg$ \emph{magical} if $\sigma_e$ is a \emph{Lie algebra involution}.

-One of our main results is that magical $\fsl_2$-triples determine components of character varieties which conjecturally describe all higher Teichm\"uller components.
-The character varieties in which these occur are determined by canonical real forms $\fg^\R$ associated to magical triples $\{f,h,e\}$ (see Definition \ref{def: canonical real form}).
+The involution $\sigma_e$ was first defined by Hitchin for principal $\fsl_2$-triples.
+A key point in his work was showing that the involution $\sigma_e$ is a Lie algebra homomorphism \cite[Proposition 6.1]{liegroupsteichmuller}.
+Generalizing the main results of \cite{liegroupsteichmuller}, we show that magical $\fsl_2$-triples determine components of character varieties which conjecturally describe all higher rank Teichm\"uller components.
+The character varieties in which these occur are determined by canonical real forms $\fg^\R\subset\fg$ associated to magical triples $\{f,h,e\}$ (see Definition \ref{def: canonical real form}).
+For principal triples, the canonical real form is the split real form of $\fg$ \cite[Proposition 6.1]{liegroupsteichmuller}.